mcaandyy/ChatGPT-Jailbreak-DanFr/README.md

-# 📱💬 TikTok Comment Scraper
+TikCom - TikTok Comment Scraper

 ## Summary
 A Python program that uses the TikTok API to retrieve the last 20 comments from a TikTok account, with the date and associated video link .